cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 )
 ~~~~~~~~~~~

-The CBOR encoding (CBOR sequence) of the CBOR certificate is 136 bytes
+The CBOR encoding (CBOR sequence) of the CBOR certificate is 136 bytes.

 ~~~~~~~~~~~
 01431282696B52464320746573742043411A5E0BE1001A601896004601234567